Ed13S/Message-Encryptor/README.md

 # [Message-Encryptor](https://message-encryptor-yvo6.onrender.com)
-EDDIE13S // Terminal Operating GuideWelcome to the V12 Security Node.
-This system is a browser-based implementation of a One-Time Pad (OTP) encryption protocol, combined with a suite of "hacker" visual tools.
-# 🛡️ Core Encryption Logic
-The system uses the One-Time Pad method, which is mathematically impossible to crack if used correctly.1The Pad: A file containing random numbers (0–25).The Process: Each letter of your message is shifted by the number in the pad ($Letter + Pad = Cipher$).The "Burn": To remain secure, a pad is destroyed immediately after a single use.
-# 🕹️ How to Use the Terminal
-1. Generating & Managing PadsManual Generation: Click GENERATE MANUAL PAD to create a new secret key (e.g., otp0.txt).The List: All ready-to-use keys appear under [ ACTIVE PADS ].Upload: If you have your own pad file, use the UPLOAD button to bring it into the system.2.
-Encrypting a MessageCopy the name of an active pad (e.g., otp1.txt) into the COMMAND / FILENAME box.Type your secret message into the Payload area.Click ENCRYPT.The system will output the scrambled text.
-You can now send this text to anyone.3.
-Decrypting & BurningPaste the scrambled text into the Payload area.Enter the name of the pad used to encrypt it in the COMMAND box.Click DECRYPT & BURN.Result: The original message is revealed, the used pad is moved to the Burned Vault, and a fresh pad is automatically generated to replace it.⚡ Secret "Hacker" CommandsThe terminal responds to specific keyboard inputs in the COMMAND / FILENAME box:admin: Executing this command reveals the Hidden Admin Gate at the bottom of the screen.hack / root: Triggers the Active Firewall Grid (a red laser security overlay).Self-Destruct: Found inside the Admin Gate; triggers a system-wide "Kernel Panic" animation and clears the current session.
-# 📡 System Dashboard Features
-# Live IP Fetcher:
-Displays your current Public IP address to verify your network identity.Port Scanner: Simulates a live probe of network ports (80, 443, etc.) to monitor node health.Export Core: A specialized tool for developers.
-It packages the entire visual state of the terminal into a single index.html file for easy deployment to GitHub Pages.
-# 🛠️ Installation for GitHub:
-To host this yourself:Clone the repository.Ensure Python 3.x is installed.Run pip install flask werkzeug.Execute python main.py and navigate to localhost:5000.
+1. Initialization
+When you first open your URL (e.g., https://your-app-name.onrender.com), the system performs a handshake with the server.

+Check the Status: Look at the STATUS bar.
+It should read SYSTEM ONLINE.

+Active Pads: If the list says EMPTY, click the GENERATE MANUAL PAD button.
+You will see otp0.txt appear in the list.

+2. Encrypting a Message
+Encryption turns your plain text into scrambled code that can only be read with your specific pad.

+Select a Pad: Click on the name of a pad in the ACTIVE PADS list (e.g., otp0.txt).
+This will automatically fill the "Pad Filename" box.

+Enter Content: Type your secret message into the large text area.

+Execute: Click the green ENCRYPT button.

+Result: The text in the box will change into scrambled characters.
+Copy this text and send it to your recipient.

+3. Decrypting & Burning
+Decryption reverses the process and immediately destroys the key to ensure it can never be used again.

+Input Cipher: Paste the scrambled text you received into the text area.

+Target Pad: Type in the exact name of the pad used to encrypt it.

+Execute: Click the red DECRYPT & BURN button.

+Verification: The message will return to plain text, and the pad (otp0.txt) will vanish from the active list and move to the "Burned" vault.

+4. Vault Management (Admin Only)
+The red area at the bottom is for high-level file management.

+Viewing Burned Pads: Type admin (or your chosen password) into the Master Password box and click VIEW BURNED.
+A list of used pads will appear.

+Restoration: If you accidentally burned a pad, click RESTORE next to the filename in the burned list to move it back to the active section.

+Nuclear Purge: Clicking this with the correct password will delete every pad on the server permanently.

+5. Moving Files (Upload/Download)
+Download: Click the DL link next to any active pad.
+This saves the .txt file to your phone or computer.
+This is vital for backup since Render's free tier resets files occasionally.

+Upload: If you have an OTP file from another device, click Choose File, select your .txt pad, and click UPLOAD PAD.